 Two adjoining sectors are affected and the tumour can be removed with more extensive surgery.

-All four sectors of the liver are affected, and the tumour cannot be removed without replacing the liver with a donor liver transplant.
+All four sectors of the liver are affected, and the tumour cannot usually be removed without replacing the liver with a donor liver transplant.

 Doctors also look at the extent of the spread of cancer beyond the liver:

 Sometimes the tumour gets into the blood vessels that are entering or leaving the liver.
 This may affect the type of surgery needed to remove the tumour.